niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Ambika's personal page.md

 Week #3
 --------------------------------------------------------------------------------------------------------------------
 1. Finalize game name

-2. Find out bugs in existing game
+2. Find out bugs in existing game :
+   Worked on finding existing bugs and how to remove those bugs for smooth operation.
+All the bugs found has been listed in      "game analysis" page.

-3. Decide new features for the game
+3. Decide new features for the game :
+   I have suggested several features for the game and made a list of those in "game analysis" page.
+I have done analysis to      add different design patterns for new features.

-4. Make a use case spec diagram
+4. Make a use case spec diagram :

-3.
+   I have made a use case spec diagram, including new features finalized by team.
+I will update this diagram if the team adds    additional features in the game in upcoming weeks.